csbenson001/anything-llm/README.md

 - yee haw let's merge

 ## Telemetry
-AnythingLLM by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.
+LegalEagle by Mintplex Labs Inc contains a telemetry feature that collects anonymous usage information.

 ### Why?
-We use this information to help us understand how AnythingLLM is used, to help us prioritize work on new features and bug fixes, and to help us improve AnythingLLM's performance and stability.
+We use this information to help us understand how LegalEagle is used, to help us prioritize work on new features and bug fixes, and to help us improve LegalEagle's performance and stability.

 ### Opting out
 Set `DISABLE_TELEMETRY` in your server or docker .env settings to "true" to opt out of telemetry.